 Floodplain is the hundred-year floodplain, meaning that land area susceptible to being inundated by stream-derived waters with a one percent chance of being equaled or exceeded in any given year.
 The limit of this area shall be based upon flood ordinance regulation maps or a reasonable method that meets the objectives of the SMA.

-Floodway means the area, as identified in a Master Program, that either:
+Floodway means the area, as identified in a Master Program, that has been established in Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRM) or floodway maps.